 Acorn Squash

-If your garden plans included several acorn squashes, preserve your extra vegetables by freezing them.
-Since these squash are one of my favorite fall vegetables, we enjoy baked acorn squash later in the autumn or even as a side dish for cozyy winter meals.
+If your garden plans include several acorn squashes, look for unique ways to prepare squash.
+Then, preserve your extra vegetables by freezing them.
+Since this squash is one of my favorite fall vegetables, we enjoy baked acorn squash later in the autumn or as a side dish for cozy winter meals.

 Brussels Sprouts

 Brussels sprouts get a bad rap because they smell weird.
-However, they offer us Vitamin C and K, among other nutrients.
+However, they offer us vitamins C and K, among other nutrients.

-If your fall garden included brussels sprouts, you're in luck.
+If your fall garden included brussel sprouts, you're in luck.
 I haven't yet found a way to keep them alive in my northern garden.
-Yet they do go on sale here in the autumn, so we buy them to freeze for later.
+Yet they go on sale here in the autumn, so we buy them to freeze for later.

 Brussels sprouts belong to the cruciferous vegetable family.
 My kids think they look like tiny green cabbages.
 One big bonus is that they're very easy to prepare when time is short.

 Simply cut enough Brussel sprouts for your meal in half.
-Lay them on a buttered or oiled saucepan (pot).
+Lay them in a buttered or oiled saucepan (pot).

 Next, sprinkle them with balsamic vinegar, apple cider vinegar, melted butter, organic coconut oil, or even olive oil. and lay them in a saucepan prepared with melted butter or olive oil.